Eddie Tabash: Early life

 Tabash graduated magna cum laude from UCLA in 1973 and obtained a J.D. degree from Loyola Law School of Los Angeles in 1976.
 His father was an Orthodox rabbi from Lithuania and his mother was an Auschwitz survivor from Hungary.

 Tabash told D.J.
 Grothe in a 2007 interview when asked if he could sympathize with people's search for God, Tabash states, "I was a new age spiritual seeker for 25 years...
 I'm sympathetic with the yearning for some kind of immortality...
 But that does not mean it's true, and it doesn't mean that God beliefs are harmless."
 He remembers the stories his rabbi father used to tell at Passover about the miracles God performed in order to get Pharaoh to allow the Jews their freedom.
-In turn, his mother told him Auschwitz stories, and Tabash even as a boy could not understand why God would perform astounding miracles to rescue His people from a lesser tyrant, but be unwilling to perform miracles to rescue them from a far more murderous tyrant.
+In turn, his mother told him stories from Auschwitz, and Tabash, even as a boy, could not understand why God would perform astounding miracles to rescue His people from a lesser tyrant, but be unwilling to perform miracles to rescue them from a far more murderous tyrant.